craftcms/docs/docs/4.x/config/README.md

 #### Flattening Configuration

-If you prefer to use a single, “flat” configuration object, it's still possible to alter configuration based on the environment.
+If you prefer to use a single, “flat” configuration object, it’s still possible to alter configuration based on the environment.
 The example above might look like this, instead:

 ```php
 use craft\helpers\App;